xvwvx/SharpSteer2/readme.md

 Like OpenSteer, SharpSteer provides a XNA-based application which demonstrates predefined steering behaviors.
 The user can quickly prototype, visualize, annotate and debug new steering behaviors by writing a plug-in for this Demo application.

-This fork of SharpSteer includes some changes for neatness of the code and better separation of the demo and the library applications.
+This fork of SharpSteer includes some changes for neatness of the code, better separation of the demo and the library applications and better use of C# features to make the library easier to use.

+### Nuget

+SharpSteer2 is [available](https://www.nuget.org/packages/SharpSteer2/) as a nuget package.
+Package releases use [semantic versioning](http://semver.org/).